 The kitchen has a number of stand-up refrigerators with either a solid or glass door.
-There is also a stand-up freezer with a solid door and a refrigerator chest.
-All equipment is standard to high efficiency and in good condition.
+There is also a stand-up solid door freezer that is energy efficient.
+There is a freezer chest as well as many refrigerator chests.
+All equipment is standard to high efficiency and in fair to good condition.

-Figure 14-Refrigeration Equipment
+Figure 17-Refrigeration Equipment